East Midlands: Retail

 Wilko head office is at Manton, Worksop; it was founded by James Kemsey Wilkinson in Leicester in 1930.
 In Lenton, are the head offices of Games Workshop, the producers of Warhammer miniatures.
 Pendragon PLC, the car dealership and the Sherwood Park industrial area is in Annesley.
 Sytner Group is in Enderby, a prestige car retailer.
-Dunelm Group, the furnishings company, is based on the A607 next to Lafarge in Syston; the company is named after Bill Adderley's house on Greenhill Road in Coalville; nearby is Pukka Pies.
-In Leicester is the nearly-defunct photographic equipment company Jessops, bought and relaunched as Jessops Europe by businessman Peter Jones and Fox's Confectionery (maker of Fox's Glacier Mints), with both based near each other on the Braunstone Frith estate.
-Also in Leicester are the bookmaker Mark Jarvis (next to Radio Leicester), the European HQ of National Car Rental, and Otis UK (lifts, near the National Space Centre on the A6).
-Jacobs is on the Meridian Business Park in Braunstone, next to the M1.
-Machine Mart is based on the A60 near BioCity in Nottingham.
+Dunelm Group, the furnishings company, is next to Lafarge in Syston; the company is named after Bill Adderley's house on Greenhill Road in Coalville; nearby is Pukka Pies.
+In Leicester is the nearly-defunct photographic equipment company Jessops, bought and relaunched as Jessops Europe by businessman Peter Jones and Fox's Confectionery (maker of Fox's Glacier Mints), with both on the Braunstone Frith estate.
+Also in Leicester are the bookmaker Mark Jarvis (next to Radio Leicester), the European HQ of National Car Rental, and Otis UK (lifts, near the National Space Centre).
+Jacobs is on the Meridian Business Park in Braunstone.
+Machine Mart is near BioCity in Nottingham.
 East of the Walkers plant in Beaumont Leys is Office Depot UK (and Viking Direct UK) on the Bursom Industrial Estate.
 Crown Crest in Belgrave owns Poundstretcher.
-Goldsmiths (jewellers) are based at the western end of Braunstone Frith, off the B5380.
+Goldsmiths (jewellers) are based at the western end of Braunstone Frith.